lumen-org/lumen/manual.md

 * reorder variables within a shelf by dragging and dropping them
 * open modal dialog to further configure a variable usage in the specification by clicking on it
 ## Facets
-* enable and disable a facet by checking or unchecking it in the specification panel
+* enable and disable a facet by checking or un-checking it in the specification panel
 ## Handling Visualizations in the Dashboard
 * resize visualizations by dragging the edges of it
 * move visualization on the Dashboard by dragging the background of a visualization